 - appeal to an independent tribunal.

-Please note - Whichever action you choose, you must do it within one month of the date on your decision letter.
+You must do it within one month of the date on your decision letter.

 Ask for an explanation of the decision